Azure/azure-docs-sdk-java/docs-ref-services/preview/resourcemanager-postgresql-readme.md

 ---
 title: Azure Resource Manager PostgreSql client library for Java
-keywords: Azure, java, SDK, API, azure-resourcemanager-postgresql, ms.date: 12/17/2020 ms.topic: reference ms.devlang: java
+keywords: Azure, java, SDK, API, azure-resourcemanager-postgresql, postgresql ms.date: 05/21/2025 ms.topic: reference ms.devlang: java
-ms.service:
+ms.service: postgresql
 ---
-# Azure Resource Manager PostgreSql client library for Java - version 1.0.0-beta.1
+# Azure Resource Manager PostgreSql client library for Java - version 1.2.0-alpha.20250521.1

 Azure Resource Manager PostgreSql client library for Java.

 This package contains Microsoft Azure SDK for PostgreSql Management SDK.
 The Microsoft Azure management API provides create, read, update, and delete functionality for Azure PostgreSQL resources including servers, databases, firewall rules, VNET rules, security alert policies, log files and configurations with new business model.
 Package tag package-2020-01-01.
 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).

+## We'd love to hear your feedback

+We're always working on improving our products and the way we communicate with our users.
+So we'd love to learn what's working and how we can do better.

+If you haven't already, please take a few minutes to [complete this short survey][survey] we have put together.

+Thank you in advance for your collaboration.
+We really appreciate your time!

+## Documentation

+Various documentation is available to help you get started

+- [API reference documentation][docs]

 ## Getting started